cormullion/Karnak.jl/docs/src/syntax.md

 The calculated positions are returned by the `drawgraph()` function.

+### Initial positions for the layout algorithms

-Some of the layout algorithms allow you to poss _initial_ positions that are used by the algorithms as starting points.
-These can be supplied as xy pairs, rather than Luxor Points (which NetworkLayout won't accept).
+Some of the layout algorithms - the Spring and Stress ones, for example -  allow you to pass _initial_ vertex positions to be used by the algorithms as starting points.
+The algorithm will continually adjust them to make a finer result.
+These should be supplied as xy pairs, rather than Luxor Points (which NetworkLayout doesn't accept).

-Here's a figure showing how the Stress algorithm refines the vertex positions on each iteration, after starting at each "grid location".
+Here's a figure showing how the Stress algorithm gradually improves the layout on each of 60 iterations.
+The initial positions supplied for each loop are the "grid locations" of a Luxor Tiler.
+Each time through, the algorithm improves the layout, and draws a new set of vertices on top of the previous one (increasing the size of the vertex markers a bit).

+The final call to `drawgraph()` draws the graph using the 61st iteration of the Stress algorithm, with edges shown.

 ```@example graphsection
 G = smallgraph(:petersen)